Lodi Winegrape Commission marks 25 years of unprecedented success

 In a June 1997 article in the Los Angeles Times, Chandler expressed the predominant concern of Lodi growers at the time – that of persuading more wineries outside the Lodi region to consider utilizing Lodi grapes.
 Chandler was quoted to say, “Lodi used to be considered jug wine country... but over the past decade, Napa and Sonoma wineries have come here in growing numbers because they recognize the quality of our grapes.
 We were the best-kept secret in the business."

-Here in 2016, companies based outside of Lodi – particularly giant multi-brand companies such as E. & J. Gallo, Constellation Brands, Bronco and Trinchero Family Estates – still take the lion’s share of Lodi grown grapes.
+Here in 2016, companies based outside of Lodi – particularly giant multi-brand producers such as E. & J. Gallo, Constellation Brands, Bronco and Trinchero Family Estates – still take the lion’s share of Lodi grown grapes.
 But Lodi’s image today is actually carved out by Lodi’s own wineries; many of them longtime growers who made the decision to take destiny into their own hands by spinning their own grapes into vinous gold.
 Homegrown wineries like Michael David, Klinker Brick, LangeTwins Family and Mettler Family now produce wines distributed in most states of the Union, as well as in foreign countries across the Atlantic and Pacific.

 Smaller specialty wineries, producing less than 15,000 cases a year, often grab the most press in print publications and among the growing number of online bloggers, as well as accolades in high profile competitions in which Lodi wines go toe-to-toe with wines from other regions, often coming out on “top.”
 Wineries like Acquiesce, Bokisch, Borra, Fields Family, Harney Lane, The Lucas, m2, Macchia, McCay, Oak Farm and Peirano are among those that have been consistently high performing, further enhancing the region’s reputation as a “premium” wine region and, thus, helping to increase the value of Lodi grapes.